zmcartor/homestead-guide/source/glossary.rst

     A client that downloads only a small part of the blockchain, allowing users of low-power or low-storage hardware like smartphones and laptops to maintain almost the same guarantee of security by sometimes selectively downloading small parts of the state without needing to spend megabytes of bandwidth and gigabytes of storage on full blockchain validation and maintenance.
 See light client.

    uncle
       Uncles are blockchain blocks found by a miner, when a different miner has already found another block for the corresponding place in the blockchain.
 They are called “stale blocks”.
 The parent of an Uncle is an ancestor of the inserting block, located at the tip of the blockchain.
-In contrast to the Bitcoin network, Ethereum rewards stale blocks as well in order to avoid to penalize miners with a bad connection to the network.
-This is less critical in the Bitcoin network, because the Block Time there is much higher (~10 minutes) than on the Ethereum network (aimed to ~15 seconds).
+In contrast to the Bitcoin network, Expanse rewards stale blocks as well in order to avoid to penalize miners with a bad connection to the network.
+This is less critical in the Bitcoin network, because the Block Time there is much higher (~10 minutes) than on the Expanse network (aimed to ~15 seconds).

    GHOST
       Greedy Heaviest-Observed Sub-Tree is an alternative chain-selection method that is designed to incentivize stale blocks (uncles) as well, thus reducing the incentive for pool mining.
 In GHOST, even the confirmation given by stale blocks to previous blocks are considered valid, and the miners of the stale blocks are also rewarded with a mining reward.